New accounts of abuse at federal prison prompt renewed calls for investigation

 Transferring to other prisons made some people feel safer about coming forward: More than 25 of the individuals interviewed in the new report reached out after they were moved.
 Many who corresponded with attorneys while at Thomson said they suffered retaliation, such as having their property destroyed or being forced into painful shackles that left scars.

-Much of the committee's findings are based on first-hand accounts, which described similar abuse in detail and named many of the same guards as abusers.
+Much of the committee's findings are based on firsthand accounts that described similar abuse in detail and named many of the same guards as abusers.
 The Bureau of Prisons has failed to provide records from Thomson through the Freedom of Information Act, according to a complaint filed in federal court, making it harder to investigate assaults.

 In an email, bureau spokesperson Emery Nelson said he could not comment on "anecdotal allegations" or individual cases, but said there were "no plans at this time" to reopen the Special Management Unit.
 Bureau Director Colette Peters, who took over the agency last August and decided to close the unit, said in a statement that she was committed to "swiftly" addressing misconduct.